+NWTC

+Venipuncture Authorization

+l, give permission to perform

-NWTC Venipuncture Authorization I, CI name give student name permission to perform venipuncture for contrast injection on patients undergoing CT exams.
+CI name student name

+venipuncture for cor ntrast injection on patients un dergoing CT exams.

 I understand I am legally responsible for the student and accept the risks that may incur as a result of the student's actions.
 I also verify that I have checked my institution's policy and in permitting the student to perform venipuncture, I am in accordance with the institution's policy and will provide the a copy of the policy as needed.

 Technologist's signature

-Name Printed
+Name Printed Date:

-Date: